 C: I predict in two years developers will ask for this on an ongoing basis, saying, “I’ve seen this is available”.
 In eco-build this year, the focus is still not on understanding how your building is performing.
 What is interesting is that, because of building information modelling, which the government has mandated for all government projects.

 A digital representation of your building’s architecture is no longer drawn on a CAD system with pens.
-It’s drawn on a computer building information model.
-That allows your building to be built more quickly and cost effectively, because you can have an exchange of how you’re going to build something on the computer screen between different suppliers, instead of it being done in the field as you’re building it.
+It’s drawn on a computerised building information model.
+That allows your building to be built more quickly and cost-effectively, because you can have an exchange of how you’re going to build something on the computer screen between different suppliers, instead of it being done in the field as you’re building it.
 As crazy as it seems, they used to say “Oh this beam doesn’t fit, what are we going to do?”
 You work all that out before you get on site.
-That is saving the build time on some projects, which leads to massive cost saving.
+That saves build time on some projects, which leads to massive cost savings.

 What’s interesting here is that that’s now also giving architects opinions on the whole life cost of a property.
-More developers are building on whole life costs, rather than build cost.
-If you’re becoming more sustainable because you have things like building quality mapping, buildings need to be low-carbon zero-energy.
+More developers are building on whole-life costs, rather than build costs.
+If you’re becoming more sustainable because you have things like building quality mapping, buildings need to be low-carbon and zero-energy.
 Buildings that have a commercial footprint, have an even more stringent environmental target than those being built for residential, sadly.
 I think all buildings should be built low carbon.

 What this is driving is a need for more information, because you then have the ongoing need to say, “Is my building performing as is?”
 The business case, for having rich information, just from wanting to know it, is starting to be big enough, let alone doing something cool about managing your building outcomes.